Personal Property Tax Information

 Items Subject to the Personal Property Tax

-NOTE: The personal property tax applies to any vehicle normally garaged or parked in the County, even if it is registered in another state.
-Virginia law also makes vehicles with an active Virginia registration taxable in the Virginia municipality where it is registered, even if the vehicle is garaged or parked in another state.
+Virginia law makes vehicles with an active Virginia registration taxable in the municipality where the vehicle is registered - even if the vehicle is garaged or parked in another state.

 - mobile homes